 The Science of Reading

-- The Reading Rope consists of lower and upper strands.
+- The Reading Rope consists of lower and upper strand that woven together help a child comprehend the text they are reading.

-- The word-recognition strands (phonological awareness, decoding, and sight recognition of familiar words) work together as the reader becomes accurate, fluent, and increasingly automatic with repetition and practice.
+- The Lower Strand is Decoding- the word-recognition strands (phonological awareness, decoding, and sight recognition of familiar words) work together as the reader becomes accurate, fluent, and increasingly automatic with repetition and practice.
+This is when students "lift" words off the page without effort.

-- Concurrently, the language-comprehension strands (background knowledge, vocabulary, language structures, verbal reasoning, and literacy knowledge) reinforce one another and then weave together with the word-recognition strands to produce a skilled reader.
+- The Upper Strand is Language-comprehension- strands (background knowledge, vocabulary, language structures, verbal reasoning, and literacy knowledge) reinforce the word recognition strand, The strands weave together with the word-recognition strands to produce a skilled reader.

 - This does not happen overnight; it requires instruction and practice over time.